smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Part 3 Determine Trivial Dependencies.md

 This script determines trivial and semi-trivial dependencies.

-To determine trivial and semi-trivial dependencies, you create a cartesian product of all possible columns and then compare this list agains each other to see what columns are matching in both the Determinant and the Dependent.
+To determine trivial and semi-trivial dependencies first generate a Cartesian product of all possible column combinations, and then compare the resulting list of combinations to identify any columns that appear in both the determinant and dependent sets.

 **Table Used**
 1.  `Determinant_Dependent1_CrossJoin`